Stability conditions on $\text{CY}_N$ categories associated to $A_n$-quivers and period maps: From quadratic differentials to stability conditions

 We extend the stratification of $\Q$ to $\Q_*^{\Gamma}$ by the obvious way (and use the same notation).

-Here we give the construction of $K$ only on the stratum $D_0$ which consists of framed saddle-free differentials.
-By using Proposition \ref{neighborhood} and Proposition \ref{diagram3}, we can extend $K$ on the stratum $D_p \,(p \ge 1)$ by doing the same argument of Proposition 11.3 in \cite{BrSm}.
+Here we give the construction of $K_N$ only on the stratum $D_0$ which consists of framed saddle-free differentials.
+By using Proposition \ref{neighborhood} and Proposition \ref{diagram3}, we can extend $K_N$ on the stratum $D_p \,(p \ge 1)$ by doing the same argument of Proposition 11.3 in \cite{BrSm}.

 Let $(\phi,\theta) \in D_0$ be a framed saddle-free differential.
 By Lemma \ref{construct_stability}, we can construct a stability condition $\sigma(\phi) \in \Stab^{\circ}(\D_n^N)$.
 Let $\Phi \in \Sph(\D^N_n)$ be a spherical twist for $(\phi,\theta)$ determined by Lemma \ref{lem_kappa}.
 We note that $\Phi$ is determined up to the action of $\Sph^0(\D^N_n) \subset \Sph(\D_n^N)$.
-Therefore, if we define the map $K \colon D_0 \to \Stab^{\circ}(\D_n^N) \slash \Sph^0(\D^N_n)$ by
+Therefore, if we define the map $K_N \colon D_0 \to \Stab^{\circ}(\D_n^N) \slash \Sph^0(\D^N_n)$ by

-then, $K$ is well-defined.
+then $K_N$ is well-defined.

-Finally we see that the map $K$ is $W_{\pm}$-equivariant.
+Finally we show that the map $K_N$ is $W_{\pm}$-equivariant.
 Note that the action of $W_{\pm}$ preserves the stratification of $\Q_*^{\Gamma}$ and commutes with the action of $\C$.
-Hence, it is sufficient to prove that $K$ is $W_{\pm}$-equivariant only on $D_0$.
-But, it is clear by the construction of $K$ on $D_0$. \endproof
+Hence it is sufficient to prove that $K_N$ is $W_{\pm}$-equivariant only on $D_0$, and this is clear by the construction of $K_N$ on $D_0$. \endproof

-Let $(\phi,\theta) \in \Q_*^{\Gamma}$ and we set $\sigma =K((\phi,\theta))$.
+Let $(\phi,\theta) \in \Q_*^{\Gamma}$ and we set $\sigma =K_N((\phi,\theta))$.
 The stability condition $\sigma$ is determined up to the action of $\Sph^0(\D^N_n) \subset \Aut(\D^N_n)$.
 For a class $0 \neq \alp \in \Gamma$, let $\mathcal{M}_\sigma(\alp)$ be the moduli space of $\sigma$-stable objects which have the class $\alp$ and the phase in $(0,1]$ (here, we treat $\mathcal{M}_\sigma(\alp)$ as a set).

-\begin{prop}[\cite{BrSm}, Proposition 11.7] Let $\phi$ be a generic differential.
-Then the moduli space $\mathcal{M}_{\sigma}(\alp)$ is empty or one point.
-In particular, $\mathcal{M}_\sigma(\alp)$ is one point if and only if the class $\alp$ corresponds to the class of a saddle connection of $\phi$ (up to sign). \end{prop} {\bf Proof.} By Lemma \ref{generic}, $\phi$ has at most one saddle trajectory.
-Hence the result follows from Proposition 11.7 in \cite{BrSm}. \endproof

-The same argument of Proposition 11.11 in \cite{BrSm} gives the following. \begin{prop} The map $K$ in Proposition \ref{map} is an isomorphism. \end{prop} {\bf Proof.} Here we recall the argument of Proposition 11.11 in \cite{BrSm}.
+The same argument of Proposition 11.11 in \cite{BrSm} gives the following. \begin{prop} The map $K_N$ in Proposition \ref{map} is an isomorphism. \end{prop} {\bf Proof.} Here we recall the argument of Proposition 11.11 in \cite{BrSm}.